 Find the Right Teachers

 Above all, a good teacher is someone who provides tools that will expand your awareness and open the doors to higher states of consciousness.
-So, sometimes, a great teacher may annoy, infuriate, and frustrate you in order to shake your hold on your spiritual point of view.
+So, sometimes, a great teacher may annoy, infuriate, and frustrate you to shake your hold on your spiritual point of view.
 Fantastic teachers will kick you out once you’ve learned what you need.
 They don’t want followers; they want people who can be good teachers someday.

 Remember a Guru is like a boat.
 You need a boat to get from one place to another across deep water.
 If you can’t find a good boat, then swim.
 If the boat you are in is floundering and not going anywhere – find another boat.
 By all means, once you cross the river, get out and leave that boat behind.